uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Description

-### 1.1 Dataset:
+### 1.1 Data set:

 In this project, our goal is to understand how various conditions affect the usage of public bicycle sharing system.
 We picked London area as the observing site.
-The main data came from two datasets on Kaggle, titled "London and Taipei Bike-Share Data" and "London bike sharing dataset."
+The main data came from two data sets on Kaggle, titled "London and Taipei Bike-Share Data" and "London bike sharing data set."

 #### 1.1.1 London and Taipei Bike-Share Data

-This dataset contains every single bike rental transaction in a total of 802 bike-sharing stops in the London area from 2017 until the Covid outbreak.
+This data set contains every single bike rental transaction in a total of 802 bike-sharing stops in the London area from 2017 until the Covid outbreak.
 Each transaction provides the following information:

 Table 1: Description of London.csv